st3v3nmw/fanaka/your-cv.rst

 It's much more complex for many Africans, whose identities can be multi-dimensional.
 Many Africans use different given names and even family names depending on the context and whom they are talking to.

-This can be a complete puzzle for non-Africans: why does this candidate put the name Miriam Ofili on the application form, when her email address is afua.appiah@example.com and she signs her email messages with something else again?
+This can be a complete puzzle for non-Africans: why does this candidate put the name Miriam Ofili on the application form, use something different on her CV and she sign her email messages with something else again?

 For the purpose of presenting yourself in the world of international business, it's recommended to choose a version of your name and stick to it everywhere, as far as possible - in person, in your email address, on LinkedIn.